StevenCyb/terraform-provider-gopackager/docs/data-sources/compile.md

 ### Optional

+- `git_trigger` (Boolean) Enable git trigger mode to only rebuild when files in git_trigger_path have changed since last compilation.
+- `git_trigger_path` (String) Path to watch for changes when git_trigger is enabled.
+Defaults to current directory if not specified.
 - `zip` (Boolean) Zip the compiled binary and additional resources.
 - `zip_resources` (Map of String) Additional resources to include in the zip file.
 The binary is automatically included an copied to the root of the zip file.